-Provisions on icebreaker assistance are contained in the Act on Ice Classes of Ships and Icebreaker Assistance (1121/2005).
+Provisions on icebreaker assistance are contained in the Act off Ice Classes of Ships and Icebreaker Assistance (1121/2005).
 Icebreaker assistance is given to vessels, which meet the assistance restrictions that the FTIA has imposed on vessels calling at the relevant port.

 Vessels must also comply with the requirements on construction and engine output for winter navigation (ice class regulations) and pledge to comply with these instructions.
-The vessel must meet the following requirements when navigating in an area where icebreaker assistance is provided: